-Increase awareness of your studio and create a positive association with your community by organizing a fitness fundraiser.
+Increase awareness of your studio and create a positive association with your community by organizing a fitness fundraiser (the best kind of marketing!).
 By hosting a charity ride or bootcamp and donating all the event registration fees to a non-profit, you will not only energize your current clients, but it will likely draw the participation of friends, family members and locals who want to help.

 Contributing to a worthy non-profit and creating goodwill between your studio and your community is a huge benefit.
 Plus, charity events also hold a lot of marketing value for your studio as well.

 If you want to draw a big crowd to your fundraiser, think differently.
 Organizing a 5K is a proven way to gather fitness-minded people together to raise funds and awareness.
 But during most weekends of the year, your event will probably compete with another run/walk.
 Here are some ideas to get you thinking outside the box.

 Organize a community fitness challenge.
 Examples of fitness challenges include a 30-Day Abs Challenge, Yoga Every Day Challenge or Whole30 Challenge.
 Have all participants set personal goals that align with the fitness challenge, and for a small registration fee, your studio will provide the exercise instruction and measure the results.
 Ask participants to raise money by having family and friends sponsor their efforts.
 Invite community members who are not yet clients to join the challenge.
 Post updates and instructions throughout the month to your website and social media challenged.
 Don’t forget to include motivational posts to keep participants engaged.
 The challenge should culminate in a celebration to announce the cumulative achievements of the participants and the value of the funds raised.